betterscientificsoftware/bssw-tutorial-sc20/handson-m08-continuous-integration.md

     If the check fails, the pull request page will show that, and the "Details" link will continue to be available to help you debug the problem.
 You can see this situation for yourself by modifying something in the repository to intentionally introduce an error.
 For example, you could change the `script` in the `.travis.yml` file to something nonexistent (Travis is otherwise pretty resilient to errors in configuration files, at least simple ones).
 Or you could introduce a syntax error into one of the code files so that the compilation fails.
 Or you could change the math in the code or the parameters in the `check` target of the `makefile` so that the results don't match the golden results.

 ### A Couple of Notes about GitHub

 First, if you note carefully, the pull request that you create is not in your fork, but is in the upstream repository.
 If you pay careful attention to the repository information at the top of the GitHub web interface, you will see that it differentiates between the upstream repository "betterscientificsoftware/hello-numerical-world-sc20" and your fork, which will have your username in place of "betterscientificsoftware" and beneath the repository name, it will have an annotation that it was forked from "betterscientificsoftware/hello-numerical-world-sc20".
 You can navigate quickly back and forth between the upstream repository and your fork using that annotation (which will take from from your fork to the upstream repository) and the "Fork" button on the top right of the GitHub web interface.
 If you're looking at the upstream version of a repository you've already forked, clicking the Fork button will take you straight to your fork.
 If you're looking at your fork, clicking the annotation under the repository name will take you straight to the upstream repository.  **Things can be confusing if you're not in the repository you think you are.
 Check often when you're working with pull requests.**

 Second, until the pull request is merged upstream (or closed), further commits in your fork will be added to the existing pull request.
 (If you think you might need to have multiple pull requests active at the same time from your fork, you should create each of them on a separate branch within your fork.)

 ### Adding Code Coverage Tracking

 As mentioned, understanding how much of the code you're working with is covered by your testing is important for effective CI testing (really for *any* testing).
 We're going to add coverage analysis to the build process and send the results to the Codecov.io service, which will track them for us.

-3. Login into your <https://codecov.io> account and add your "hello-numerical-world-sc20" repository to your account.
+**Step 3.** Login into your <https://codecov.io> account and add your "hello-numerical-world-sc20" repository to your account.

-4. Edit `.travis.yml` to add code coverage to the build, and reporting the results to Codecov.io:
+**Step 4.** Edit `.travis.yml` to add code coverage to the build, and reporting the results to Codecov.io:

     ```
     language: c++